ozgurgunes/Sketch-Case-Converter/README.md

 ### Select Text Layers

-If your selection has any text layers; command will be appliad on all text layers in your selection.
+If your selection has any text layers; command will be applied on all text layers in your selection.

 ## Settings